jsauron/Fillit/README.md

 # FILLIT

-* *fillit is a tetris solver that takes as input a list of pieces (tetriminos) and displays on the standart output the smallest possible square formed by these pieces*
+* *Fillit is a tetris solver that takes as input a list of pieces (tetriminos) and displays on the standart output the smallest possible square formed by these pieces*
 * *It is a project at 42 school*

 ## Built With